Doctor of Philosophy

-I have since moved to James Stangoulis’ Plant Nutrition Laboratory at Flinders University.
+I have since moved to James Stangoulis’ Plant Nutrition Laboratory.
 Our current research is focused on identifying genes or genetic regions that can be integrated into plant breeding programs that aim to increase the concentration of zinc in staple food crops.
 More than 2 billion people around the globe are deficient in key micronutrients like zinc and the individual, social and economic costs of micronutrient deficiencies are high.
 A diet based largely or solely on nutrient-poor staples is the major contributing factor to this problem.
 The creation of new staple crops varieties that are naturally enriched (biofortified) in micronutrients is therefore part of the solution to eliminating these deficiencies and their associated costs.
 The work of the Plant Nutrition Lab is supported by HarvestPlus and the Australian Research Council.

 Researchers in Agriculture for International Development (RAID), South Australian network representative